wjkw1/wjkw1/README.md

 Kia ora koutou,

 I am a Māori software developer based in Wellington NZ.
+I aim to be kind, an enabling leader, and a lifelong-learner.

 Skillset